jodiefostersarmy/T2A3/README.md

 ## CHECK YOUR HEAD

 For a daily dose of thought provoking quotes from writers, thinkers and artists that have shaped your life or ones who may in the future.
 This app will provide you with quotes from the Good Reads website, via scraping with a custom database compiled with authors and titles you choose.
+You can access this database that will return a random quote from the library, with minimum repeats.

 ### Installation